table-harmony/HarmonyLang/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact us at support@harmonylang.org.
+For any questions or suggestions, please open an issue on GitHub